How to Find a Good Reiki Practitioner: Avoid These 5 Mistakes

 You can tell a lot about a session from the space it’s held in.
 It doesn’t have to be fancy.
 What matters is that it feels peaceful.
 The air should feel easy to breathe, the lighting soft, the sounds gentle.
 You’ll know when a place has good energy — your shoulders drop without you even realising it.

-At Wabi Sabi Zen Spa in Eatons Hill, reiki takes place in a quiet room set up purely for rest.
+At Wabi Sabi Wellness in Eatons Hill, reiki takes place in a quiet room set up purely for rest.
 People often say they start to unwind before the session even begins.
 That’s how you know the space itself is working with you.

 The right practitioner won’t rush or over-explain.
 They’ll listen first.
 Sometimes it’s just a short chat before you lie down, but that small conversation sets the tone.